rei/rei-cedar-docs/docs/components/card/README.md

 Many WCAG requierments are contextual to their implementation.
 To ensure that usage of this component complies with accessibility guidelines you are responsible for the following:

-- Use an `<article>` tag if the content includes a heading AND the content would be as useful on another web page
+- leave the default tag prop of `article` if the content includes a heading AND the content would be as useful on another web page
-- Use a `<section>` tag if the content contains a heading, but the content is dependent on its context to be meaningful
+- Set the tag prop to `section` if the content contains a heading, but the content is dependent on its context to be meaningful
-- Use a `<div>` tag if your card title won’t be using a heading tag. this ensures it will not appear in the document’s outline
+- Set the tag prop to `div` if your card title won’t be using a heading tag. this ensures it will not appear in the document’s outline
 - CdrCard must contain a linked title
 - All actionable elements contained within CdrCard must follow the guidelines outlined within their accessibility sections